-Dr. Alexander Byrd is a historian of Afro-America, and Associate Professor of History at Rice University.
+Dr. Alexander Byrd was appointed Vice Provost for Diversity, Equity and Inclusion in July 2020.
+In that role, Byrd provides high-level strategic leadership for diversity initiatives and coordinates offices across the campus to help create one point of responsibility for all programs and efforts around diversity.
+Byrd also is an associate professor of history.
 He began his career as a student of free and forced transatlantic black migration in the era of the American Revolution, and his book Captives and Voyagers was awarded the 2009 Wesley-Logan prize in African diaspora history.
 Dr. Byrd’s current research is focused at the intersection of urban history and the history of education.
 He recently presented aspects of this work-in-progress (on the efficacy of black teachers in black schools, and on diversity as a kind of white privilege) as the 54th Annual Furniss Lectures at Colorado State University.
 He is currently shepherding a collection of essays on the historical significance of race and place in Houston, Texas.